Invernisoft-Inc/neovim-conf/README.md

 * [X] make telescope style bordered, but we need to set a better theme bg for it first
 * [X] pulse cursor when search: https://github.com/inside/vim-search-pulse
 * menu / autocompletion, works with Up and Down keys
-* [ ] move all the plugin's keymaps to their section, so that if the plugin is disabled, its keymaps too, but also to show it correctly in the cheatsheet
+* [X] move all the plugin's keymaps to their section, so that if the plugin is disabled, its keymaps too, but also to show it correctly in the cheatsheet

-### FIX
-- when a text is copied or deleted, it is saved to the clipboard, this is very annoying in normal vim usage because we only want to do that when ctrl+c for example

 ### Wishlist
 * Trouble - A pretty list for showing diagnostics, references, telescope results, quickfix and location lists to help you solve all the trouble your code is causing. - https://github.com/folke/trouble.nvim